Slope & Bias

 Make Some Data

-with noise: # Plot out the line and the points with noise
+Plot the line and Y with noise:

 Create the Model and Cost Function (Total Loss)

-function: Define the cost or criterion function (MSE): Create a plot_error_surfaces
+Define the cost or criterion function (MSE):

-object to visualize the data space and the parameter space during training: # Create plot_error_surfaces for viewing the data
+Create a plot_error_surfaces object to visualize the data space and the parameter space during training:

 Train the Model

-function for train the model. # The function for training the model
+# The function for training the model

 def train_model(iter):